StyraInc/vscode-styra/src/README.md

    The `major.minor.patch` _must_ be higher than the latest released version;
    otherwise, VS Code will NOT install your local version (even though it WILL show your new version number.
 Aargh!)
-   So if you have released `25.14.7`, use `25.14.7-next-A` for your new release candidate.
+   So if you have released `25.14.7`, use `25.14.8-next.0` for your new release candidate.
 2. Run `npm run package`.
-3. Provide the resultant package (`vscode-styra-n.n.n-next-A.vsix`) to interested parties.
+3. Provide the resultant package (`vscode-styra-n.n.n-next.N.vsix`) to interested parties by editing the latest release (e.g. `https://github.com/StyraInc/vscode-styra/releases/tag/v25.14.7`) and attaching the package there.

 ## Adding a New Command